github/docs/content/get-started/quickstart/create-a-repo.md

 {% note %}

 **Note:** You can create public repositories for an open source project.
-When creating your public repository, make sure to include a [license file](https://choosealicense.com/) that determines how you want your project to be shared with others. {% data reusables.open-source.open-source-guide-repositories %} {% data reusables.open-source.open-source-learning %}
+When creating your public repository, make sure to include a [license file](https://choosealicense.com/) that determines how you want your project to be shared with others. {% data reusables.open-source.open-source-guide-repositories %} {% data reusables.open-source.open-source-learning %}.
+You should also check out information about community health files [here](https://docs.github.com/en/communities/setting-up-your-project-for-healthy-contributions/creating-a-default-community-health-file).
+Community files are used to set guidelines, keep your repository safe, and much more

 {% endnote %}